-There are a number of reasons an individual may want or need to delay starting their family.
-Fertility preservation offers an opportunity for those individuals to freeze eggs, sperm or embryos with the intent of having biological children in the future.
-Certain diseases and disorders may result in lengthy treatments that require postponing conception.
-Cancer treatments may damage reproductive organs and/or gametes.
+There are a number of reasons why an individual may choose to delay starting their family.
+And with fertility preservation, individuals are given an opportunity to freeze eggs, sperm, or embryos with the intent of having biological children in the future.
+Certain disorders and diseases may require long-term treatments that result in the postponement of conception.
+Cancer treatments, for example, may damage reproductive organs and/or gametes.
 Life circumstances may also make it more ideal to delay family building.
-In 2013 Utah Fertility Center was the first Utah center to help a patient achieve pregnancy using a frozen egg and has since helped numerous families reach their reproductive goals through fertility preservation.
+In 2013, Utah Fertility was the first Utah center to help a patient achieve pregnancy using a frozen egg, and since then, it has helped numerous families reach their reproductive goals through fertility preservation.

-The biological clock in women plays a particularly important role in fertility.
-As a woman ages, her eggs become less likely to be fertilized and grow into healthy embryos.
-A woman may choose to freeze her eggs due to family history of premature ovarian failure, severe endometriosis or recurrent ovarian cysts.
-Cancer treatment may also compromise a woman’s fertility.
+The biological clock in women plays an especially important part in fertility.
+As a woman gets older, her eggs become less likely to be fertilized and grow into healthy embryos.
+A woman may choose to freeze her eggs due to family history of premature ovarian failure, severe endometriosis, or recurrent ovarian cysts.
+Cancer treatment may also negatively impact a woman’s fertility.
 Sometimes the timing of meeting the right partner just isn’t right.
-The newer method of egg freezing called vitrification or “flash freezing” gives women a very realistic option of preserving eggs for future use.
-No matter what the reason, fertility preservation relieves some of the pressure of the biologic clock and helps keep options open for future family building.
+The newer method of egg freezing called vitrification, or “flash freezing”, gives women a very realistic option of preserving eggs for future use.
+No matter what the reason, Idaho Fertility Center is thrilled to offer fertility preservation to help relieve some of the pressure of the biological clock and keep options open for future family building.

-Sperm banking is the specialized cryopreservation and cryogenic storage of sperm for future use in reproduction.
-Utah Fertility Center banks sperm for individuals who intend to use the sperm for their own reproductive purposes.
-Men diagnosed with cancer whose treatment may compromise fertility may bank sperm prior to treatments.
-Other circumstances a man might want to bank sperm is prior to having a vasectomy and for men working in occupations at “high risk” for testicular injury.
-Often couples undergoing in vitro fertilization will freeze sperm for back up during their cycle.
+Sperm banking is the specialized cryopreservation and cryogenic storage of sperm for use in future reproduction.
+Idaho Fertility Center banks sperm for individuals who intend to use the sperm for their own reproductive purposes.
+Men diagnosed with cancer whose treatment might compromise fertility may decide to bank sperm prior to treatments.
+Other circumstances in which a man may want to bank sperm include prior to having a vasectomy and working in occupations at “high risk” for testicular injury.
+In addition, couples undergoing in vitro fertilization will often freeze sperm for backup during their cycle.

-This method, also called embryo freezing, has traditionally been the gold standard for fertility preservation.
-Embryos are created in a laboratory through the process of in vitro fertilization.
-Eggs are retrieved and fertilized with sperm from a partner or donor.
-The fertile eggs are grown in culture for five days.
-Once they reach a stage in development called the “blastocyst stage” they are frozen for future use.
+Traditionally considered the gold standard for fertility preservation, embryo cryopreservation is also known as embryo freezing.
+During this process, embryos are created in a laboratory through in vitro fertilization.
+Eggs are retrieved and fertilized with sperm from either a partner or donor.
+Once fertilization occurs, embryos are grown in culture for five days.
+Once they reach a stage in development knowns as the “blastocyst stage” ,they are frozen for future use.
 With the newer freezing methods, 95% of these embryos will survive the thawing process.
-Success rates of frozen embryo transfers will be equally high as with using fresh embryos.
+When using these frozen embryos even many years later, pregnancy rates are now just as high as when using fresh embryos.